dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 permissions and he thought that he could safely resolve it by himself, but what happened was the opposite.

-So the command that he accidentally entered into the terminal was following:
+So the command that he entered into the terminal was following:

     sudo chown -R www-data.www-data /